Electronics notes/802.11 (WiFi)

 • if it gets back an unexpected HTTP response: assume there is a captive portal

-• if it doesn't get a HTTP response: you have no internet access
+• if it doesn't get a response at all: you have no internet access

 Mobile